-For Bulgaria, Belize, Belorussia, Croatia, Egypt, Georgia, Japan, Kenya, South Korea, Latvia, Malaysia, Mexico, Poland, Romania, Slovakia, Uzbekistan and South Africa, the database only contains information on entry into national phase of the corresponding PCT application.
+For Bulgaria, Belize, Belorussia, Croatia, Egypt, Georgia, Kenya, Latvia, Malaysia, Mexico, Poland, Romania, Slovakia, Uzbekistan and South Africa, the database only contains information on entry into national phase of the corresponding PCT application.

 For Luxembourg, the database only covers the Supplementary Protection Certificates.

 Syntax and structure of the Legal Status field /ACT